SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 19. Japanese Tea Garden

-Cost: Adult tickets range from $12 to $15, depending on the season; Youths (12 -17) and Seniors (65+) are always $7; Children ages 5 - 11 are $3, and Children under 5 are always free.
-(There is always a free hour from 9 am to 10 am on Monday, Wednesday, and Friday before 10 am)
+Cost: Free from 9 am to 10 am on Mondays, Wednesdays, and Fridays.
+Adult tickets range from $12 to $15, depending on the season; youth (12 -17) and seniors 65+ are always $7; children ages 5 - 11 are $3, and children under 5 are always free.

 This impeccably landscaped and beautifully serene place will have you feeling relaxed and refreshed.

-Take advantage of this gem in Golden Gate Park--it's inexpensive to visit at any time, and totally free on some weekday mornings!
+Take advantage of this gem in Golden Gate Park—it's inexpensive to visit at any time, and totally free on some weekday mornings!

 >> When to visit and tips to get here